ros2/eigen3_cmake_module/README.md

 ### Edit your CMakeLists.txt
 In your `CMakeLists.txt`, call `find_package()` on this package using `REQUIRED`.
-Afterwards find `Eigen3` with or without `REQUIRED` as appropriate for your package.
+Afterwards, find `Eigen3` with or without `REQUIRED` as appropriate for your package.

 ```CMake
 find_package(eigen3_cmake_module REQUIRED)